topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 - core functionality of the explorer

 #### Block detail
-Display block's data and its extrinsics
+Display block's data and its extrinsics, transfers, calls and events
-- searchable by hash, height
+- searchable by hash and height

 #### Extrinsic detail
-Display extrinsic's data and its events with args
+Display extrinsic's data, its calls and events with args
+- searchable by hash, name and arguments

+#### Call detail
+Display call's data, and its events.
+- searchable by id

+The page will contain the following data:
+- id
+- name
+- timestamp
+- success
+- metadata docs
+- args (json)
+- spec version
+- origin
+- parent call (link) if possible
+- extrinsic id (link)
+- block number (link)

+#### Event detail
+Display event's data
-- searchable by hash
+- searchable by name and id

 #### Search extrinsics and events by name
 Display list of matching extrinsics and events by name